Bunny Hoppers

 The Steps

-Body- Tall Canister
+BODY- Tall Canister

 1. Remove product label and estimate where the halfway mark is or use a ruler, to create dashes along the center of the canister.